BenEli1/GcdCalculator/README.md

 # Installation
 To run this program, you will need a C++ compiler, such as GCC or Visual Studio.
 You can also use an IDE such as Code::Blocks or Visual Studio Code.

-The code also include a header file "windows.h" which is a Microsoft-specific header file, so this code is only compatible with Windows.

 # Error Handling
 The code includes try-catch block for handling the overflow/underflow error.
 It will display an error message if the input value exceeds the range of long long int.

-# Support
-If you have any issues or questions about the calculator, please open an issue in the GitHub repository or contact the developer directly.